SSPIIT/Tri-umph_Myntra_Hackerramp/README.md

 This repository contains code and models for detecting objects in images, focusing on two types of input:

     Sketches of Objects:
-        Detect objects based on sketches using advanced computer vision models.
+        generate image based on sketches using generativeAI.

     Photos of People Wearing Objects:
         Identify objects worn by individuals in photos, ideal for fashion applications.